apache/gravitino/docs/trino-connector/catalog-mysql.md

 ## Create table

-Currently, only basic mysql table creation statements are supported, including fields, null allowance, and comments.
+At present, the Gravitino connector only supports basic MySQL table creation statements, which involve fields, null allowances, and comments.
-Advanced features like primary key, index, default value, auto increment are not supported.
+However, it does not support advanced features like primary keys, indexes, default values, and auto-increment.

 ## Alter table